jms290/NMT/README.md

 Along with the NMT dataset, we provide scripts to automated the processing of single subjects.
 The **NMT_subject_align script** generates the rigid (6 parameter), affine (12 parameter), and non-linear (voxelwise) transformations to and from the NMT.
 The **NMT_subject_process** and **NMT_subject_morph** scripts depend on these transformations. **NMT_subject_process** performs N4 bias field correction for normalizing intensity non-uniformities, and generates a brain mask (for skull-stripping) as well as probabilistic tissue segmentation masks (GM, WM, CSF). **NMT_subject_morph** uses the NMT's cortical GM mask to produce volumetric maps of cortical thickness, surface area, and mean and gaussian (i.e., intrinsic) curvature.

-*These scripts require AFNI and [ANTs](http://stnava.github.io/ANTs/) to be installed*

 See the [paper](http://biorxiv.org/content/early/2017/02/03/105874) as well as the table in the [supplemental material](http://biorxiv.org/content/biorxiv/suppl/2017/02/03/105874.DC1/105874-1.pdf) for more information.
 Below is the usage for each script.
+Keep in mind these two important things:

+***-These scripts require AFNI and [ANTs](http://stnava.github.io/ANTs/) to be installed***
-***Only a reconstructed T1-weighted anatomical scan/volume is needed (either AFNI .BRIK/.HEAD or Nifti .nii or .nii.gz format)***
+***-Only a reconstructed T1-weighted scan/volume is needed (either AFNI .BRIK/.HEAD or Nifti .nii or .nii.gz format)***

 # NMT_subject_align
 ```tcsh